Next Level Podcast with Host Tavis Piattoly, MS, RD, LD

 Co-founder of My Sports Dietitian

-We focus our attention on discussing the Immune System.
-Specifically, we will look at what puts our immune system under stress potentially triggering illness, infection, and hindering athletic performance.
-We also look at specific foods, supplements, and activities that can boost the immune system in order to enhance recovery, reduce our downtime and risk for illness, heal injuries faster, and improve athletic performance.
+In this episode of the Next Level Podcast, we focus our attention on discussing the Immune System.
+Specifically, we will look at what the immune system is, what is the immune system function, and what puts our immune system under stress potentially triggering illness, infection, and hindering athletic performance.
+We will also look at the best foods for recovery, as well as supplements and activities that can boost the immune system to reduce our downtime and risk for illness, heal injuries faster, and improve athletic performance.

 - What is the Immune System

 - What are factors that impair our immune system

 - How can diet play a role at protecting our immune system

 - Are there any supplements that can help boost immune system